astrokings/akguide/docs/eng/1501arenahowto.md

 In the Empire Arena, each participant is required to form three fleets to engage in a virtual fleet war with other participants.<br>

-Based on the current ranking, you can battle by selecting an opponent from the list of matching targets.
+Based on the current ranking, you can battle by selecting an opponent from the list of matching targets.<br>
+- When you complete all targets and competitions in the matching destination list, you can manually reset the matching list.
- - The matching target list can be refreshed for free or with a fee.
+- can reset mathcing list for free or with a fee.
- - The matching target list will be automatically updated if you win against all the targets from the list.<br>
+- Only free renewal is available in competitive rating matching for the top spot.<br>

 Empire Arena Entrance Ticket is needed to proceed with the battle.
  - One free ticket can be obtained per hour.